amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 The adjacency list is the most common way of representing graphs.
 There are several ways to implement the adjacency list:

 One of them is using a HashMap.
-The `key` is the value of the node, and the `value` is an array of adjacency.
+The `key` is the node's value, and the `value` is an array of adjacency.

 {% codeblock Adjacency List as a Hashmap lang:js%}
 const graph = {